-The National Council of the Boy Scouts of America offers a "non-qualified" defined benefit retirement plan (the "nonqualified plan") to ensure that all employees receive retirement benefits on a comparable basis, notwithstanding limitations imposed upon qualified retirement plans by the tax laws.
-The National Council also sponsors a "qualified" elective thrift plan (the "thrift" plan) where one-half of National Council employee contributions are matched by the National Council, subject to certain limits.
+The National Council offers a "non-qualified" defined benefit retirement plan (the "non-qualified plan") to ensure that all employees receive retirement benefits on a comparable basis, notwithstanding limitations imposed upon qualified retirement plans by the tax laws.
+The National Council also sponsors a "qualified" elective thrift plan where one-half of National Council employee contributions are matched by the National Council, subject to certain limits.
 The National Council's pension expense for the non-qualified retirement plans equals the amount of its contributions paid or accrued, such amounts being determined by the administrator of the plans.
-The National Council 2015 expense related to the non-qualified retirement plan (Note 13) was \$2,150, and the National Council expense in 2015 related to the thrift plan was \$1,459.
+The National Council 2016 expense related to the non-qualified retirement plan (Note 13) was \$2,096, and the National Council expense in 2016 related to the thrift plan was \$1,484.